 Prior to UMass, I spent a great couple of years at Microsoft Research (Silicon Valley) and the Information Theory and Applications Center at UCSD.
 In 2007, I received my Ph.D. from the University of Pennsylvania.
 During graduate school, I spent a summer at DIMACS and three summers at the Fundamental Maths Department at Bell Labs.
 In the dim and distant past, I received the Certificate of Advanced Study in Mathematics (2001) and a B.A. in Mathematics (2000) from the University of Cambridge.

-Here's the text of a short bio and a photo.
+Here's text of a short bio, a photo, and a cv.

 Since you're here, maybe you'd like to...